 At this time of the year, most people who live in cold climates are hoping to escape the winter and seek out warm beach destinations.
 It’s a migration in which I am not familiar.
 My South Louisiana winters are mild/chilly at best and warm/humid at worst.
 Instead of yearning for warmer weather, I crave a lovely snow filled winter experience.

 This season I decided to have a proper winter holiday, and headed to Quebec, Canada.
 Packing for a winter vacation can be foreign and confusing if you aren’t used to the cold, so here’s a little guide for what to wear in Montreal in winter.

 Layering is the key to packing for most destinations.
 This couldn’t be more true then when going to a cold location.
 Weather is unpredictable, restaurants and shops tend to turn up the heat, and you need to be prepared to add or remove clothing as necessary.

-Keep your layers light and warm.
+Keep your layers, from your travel capsule wardrobe, light and warm.
 You don’t want to overload your luggage or body with heavy burdensome clothing.
 Sometimes it’s impossible to avoid the marshmallow man look, but at least you will be warm.
 Stick to synthetic materials for your base layers, and look for waterproof outerwear.

 Read this post for cold weather layering tips!

 When you’re planning what to wear in Montreal in winter, keep in mind that we lose a lot of heat from our heads and it’s important to keep it protected.
 Warm hats, knit beanies, and a hood go a long way in keeping you warm.

 Guard your ears from the wind by wearing hats that pull down over your ears, or wear a pair of earmuffs or warmers.
 Wearing earbuds while walking around outside can even help to keep the whipping wind at bay.